bool(false)

 Logo Hypnoseeds

 Zoap is a showstopper strain with tropical sweetness, citrus zing, and that clean, fresh-wood finish that makes every jar pop.
 With THC levels reaching up to 27%, this balanced 50/50 hybrid delivers a happy, sociable buzz that fits any vibe.
-In this week-by-week grow diary, we’ll walk you through exactly how to grow Zoap seeds from setup to harvest, whether you’re running a compact tent or letting her soak up the sun outdoors.
+In this week-by-week grow diary, we’ll walk you through exactly how to grow Zoap strain from setup to harvest, whether you’re running a compact tent or letting her soak up the sun outdoors.

 For more background on Zoap’s flavor and effects, check out Zoap strain info on Leafly, or if you’re ready to start growing, you can shop Zoap seeds here.